chrisnoonan98675/site/xl-deploy/how-to/set-up-winrm-in-xl-deploy-and-on-a-target-host.markdown

 		winrm set winrm/config/winrs @{MaxMemoryPerShellMB="1024"}

 	**Note:** This is not supported by WinRM 3.0, which is included with the Windows Management Framework 3.0.
 This update [has been temporarily removed from Windows Update](http://blogs.msdn.com/b/powershell/archive/2012/12/20/windows-management-framework-3-0-compatibility-update.aspx) because of numerous incompatibility issues with other Microsoft products.
 However, if you have already installed WMF 3.0 and cannot downgrade, [Microsoft Knowledge Base article #2842230](http://support.microsoft.com/kb/2842230) describes a hotfix that can be installed to re-enable the `MaxMemoryPerShellMB` setting.

+1. Configure WinRM to accept connections from trusted hosts:

+		winrm set winrm/config/client @{TrustedHosts="*"}

+	**Note:** This is not always required and the command as given will accept connections from all hosts.
+This command can be refined by specifying hostnames e.g.:

+		winrm set winrm/config/client @{TrustedHosts="host1,host2..."}

 1. To use the WINRM_INTERNAL or WINRM_NATIVE connection type with HTTPS (that is, with `winrmEnableHttps` set to true), follow these steps:

 	(Optional) Create a self-signed certificate for the remote host by installing `selfssl.exe` from [the IIS 6 resource kit](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=17275) and running the command below or by following the instructions [in this blog by Hans Olav](http://www.hansolav.net/blog/SelfsignedSSLCertificatesOnIIS7AndCommonNames.aspx):